AlrightErin27/GameOfThronesAPI-P2/README.md

 # Overview:

-This website should read as an interactive & social media platform.
+This website should read as an public website for Casterly Rock, run by the Lannister family.
 Users can personalize their info, enjoy access to Game of Thrones data, quizzes & perhaps even be able to build their own character.
-My styling, if stretch is reached, will be a fun clash of medieval & high fantasy contrasting against the cartoonish bright colors of websites like Buzzfeed.
+My styling, if stretch is reached, will be a municipal website blatantly run by House Lannister.
+Lots of propaganda, ads & the shabby look of real bureaucratic city websites.

 # MVP: